argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 ## Annotate in team

 !!! info "Main use cases"
-    Multiple users on the same dataset who need to be specially aligned on the task.
+    Multiple users on the same dataset need to be specially aligned on the task.

 !!! note
     The 2.1 version of argilla will come with task distribution, which will allow you to assign records to specific users easily.

 ### Access the annotation guidelines

-Before starting the annotation, we highly recommend you consulting the annotation guidelines when available.
+Before starting the annotation, we highly recommend consulting the annotation guidelines when available.
 If they have been specified, you can find them by clicking the `Annotation guidelines` button on the top right of the annotation view.

 ### Edit guidelines in the settings

 You can edit the guidelines if you are `owner` or `admin` of the dataset.
-For that, you can click on the `Dataset settings` button on the thte right of the top black bar.
+For that, you can click on the `Dataset settings` button on the the right of the top black bar.
 You will just need to write them or update them and save the changes.

 !!! tip
     If you want further guidance on good practices for guidelines during the project development, check our [blog post](https://argilla.io/blog/annotation-guidelines-practices/).